17 Weeks Pregnant: Symptoms, Baby Development, Belly Size & More

 Symptoms of Pregnancy at Week 17

-If you have been wondering what sets the 17th week of pregnancy different from the preceding weeks, here is your one-stop guide to find out the same.
+If you have been wondering what signs of a 17-week pregnancy are different from the preceding weeks, here is your one-stop guide to find out the same (1).

 • Your body is trying hard to make space for your baby, which is you may need to be prepared to feel somewhat uncomfortable as you face indigestion and heartburn.